mxcube/mxcubeweb/docs/source/dev/front-end.md

 # Front-end architecture

+## Environment variables

+Environment variables are defined in file `ui/.env`.
+To override them, create your own local environment file as explained in the [Vite documentation](https://vitejs.dev/guide/env-and-mode.html#env-files) – e.g. `ui/.env.local` or `ui/.env.production.local`.

+The following environment variables are available:

+- `VITE_REDUX_LOGGER_ENABLED`: whether to log Redux actions to the browser console (disabled by default); useful if you're unable to install the [Redux devtools](https://github.com/reduxjs/redux-devtools/tree/main/extension#installation) browser extension.

 ## Fetching layer

 - For each back-end API called by the front-end, there is a file under `src/api/` named after that API (e.g. `beamline.js`, `login.js` ...)